muathye/portal-ar/docs/en/articles/2023-03-09-from-javascript-to-mastring-nodejs.md

 ---
 layout: doc
+title: From JavaScript to Deployment: A Step-by-Step Tips to Mastering Node.js and Building Powerful Web Applications
+description: Node.js is a popular and powerful platform for building scalable and efficient web applications.
+If you're interested in learning Node.js, you need to have a structured learning path or roadmap to guide you through the process.
+In this article, we'll provide a detailed step-by-step guide to help you get started with Node.js.
 ---

 # From JavaScript to Deployment: A Step-by-Step Tips to Mastering Node.js and Building Powerful Web Applications